SEO Guide to Creating a Website Uptime Monitor Using Python

 Importing Necessary Modules

 Python modules are like libraries in other coding languages.
-They are collections of premade functions that you can use to save time by not reinventing the wheel.
+They are collections of premade functions that save you time by avoiding reinvention of the wheel.
 Most of the Python modules we’re going to use should be preinstalled, but three that aren’t are fake_useragent, yagmail, and mysql.connector.
-Be sure to read the documentation on yagmail, there is a tiny bit of configuring.
-Very easy.
-To install these, go to your command terminal and type in both of these commands:
+Be sure to read the documentation on yagmail—there’s a small amount of configuration required.
+To install these, run the following commands in your terminal:

 pip3 install mysql.connector